-As Maui rents soar, medical cannabis patients are finding it difficult to find affordable homes where they may grow their cannabis plants.
+As Maui rents soar, medical cannabis patients are finding it especially difficult to find affordable homes where they may grow their cannabis plants.
 Landlords realize they can charge much higher rents now, and some landlords have forced patients out of their homes, or refused to rent to cannabis cultivators.
 Some landlords resist allowing cannabis to be grown on their property for a variety of reasons, ranging from prejudice against cannabis, to fearing federal seizure of their property, to envisioning wild "reefer madness" parties.

 Fortunately, Hawaii law protects registered cannabis patient's right to grow their medicine, except in certain limited conditions, See: 2015 Hawaii Revised Statutes, TITLE 28.
 PROPERTY 521.
 Residential Landlord-Tenant Code 521-39 Medical marijuana; tenant use; eviction.

-Please join Willie, and thousands of other PWT members and cannabis advocates across the state to: Stand up, speak out, and start working now, to join the statewide campaign to Legalize Cannabis, in Hawaii, in 2018! ✍️Mark your calendars for Jan.
-17, 2018, the opening day of Hawaii's legislative session, and join the statewide campaign to send THOUSANDS of emails to the lawmakers telling them to legalize cannabis.
+Please join Willie, and thousands of other PWT members and cannabis advocates across the state to: Stand up, speak out, and join the statewide campaign to Legalize Cannabis in 2018! ✍️Mark your calendars for Jan.
+17, 2018, the opening day of Hawaii's legislative session, and join the statewide campaign to send thousands of emails to our lawmakers telling them to LEGALIZE CANNABIS.

 Hawaii's New Medical Cannabis laws

-Efforts to keep our caregivers was a success!
-Hawaii's "aloha-spirited system of caregivers" is allowed to continue until 2023, despite the misinformation on the internet.
-This system allows medical cannabis patients to enlist the help compassionate gardeners, who voluntarily grow cannabis for them.
+Hawaii's "aloha-spirited system of caregivers" are allowed to continue until 2023, (despite the misinformation you may have seen on the internet).
+The Caregiver system allows medical cannabis patients to enlist the help compassionate gardeners, who voluntarily grow cannabis for them.
 Since 2000, thousands of compassionate caregivers have volunteered their time, and expertise, to grow medical cannabis for Hawaii's seriously ill registered medical marijuana patients.